 Additionally, implementation is a keyword.
 Because the important thing is not the technology itself, but what allows the user to do.
 It is tough work for an organisation to implement a new way of working which is why a good implementation plan is also based on change management.

 Concern 2.
 “What if you lose valuable data?”

 Do you see system failure and data security as a theme, which impedes new technologies?
 Then don’t fear.
 Many feel the same way.
 It is important to remember, that most new technologies are born into an age, where for instance cloud computing helps to create a different and improved process for the customers and users; also in regards to data security.

-You could start by asking yourself, if a shift to digital technologies would be a step up?
-From having all your papers in the filing cabinet in your office or on your own servers in the basement, you obtain a totally different flexibility and economy in regards to storage of data.
+You could start by asking yourself if a shift to digital technologies would be a step up?
+From having all your papers in the filing cabinet in your office or on your own servers in the basement, you obtain a totally different flexibility and economy in regards to the storage of data.
 And when it comes to security the big players on the market, who are controlling the largest data-centres (for instance Microsoft), are so much ahead of the local solutions with a strong interest in keeping trespassers and viruses out with requirements of redundancy and back-up services.